JankaPenzes/MyFirstProject/README.md

 **Expected result:** Unsuccessful login to the site, an error message appears

 **Actual result:** Unsuccessful login to the site, error message appears ("Login failed!
 Please ensure the username and password are valid.")

+**Test case ID:** @my-appointment-01

+**Test case description:** To test whether making an appointment is possible by filling in all the fields and see if appointment confirmation appears

+**Positive/negative:** Positive

+**Test steps:**

+1. Type “Tokyo CURA Healthcare Center” in the Facility field
+2. Choose "Medicaid" as Program
+3. Type "18/12/2024" in the Date field
+4. Type "Digestion problems" in the Comment field
+5. Click on "Make appointment" button

+**Test data:**“Tokyo CURA Healthcare Center”, "Medicaid", "18/12/2024", "Digestion problems"

+**Expected result:** Successfull appointment, an appointment confirmation page appears with a confirmation message ("Please be informed that your appointment has been booked as following:").
+Data on the confirmation page is identic with the data introduced when making the appointment.

+**Actual result:** Successfull appointment, an appointment confirmation page appears with a confirmation message ("Please be informed that your appointment has been booked as following:").
+Data on the confirmation page is identic with the data introduced when making the appointment.

+**Test case ID:** @my-appointment-02

+**Test case description:** To test whether making an appointment is possible by filling in all the fields and see if appointment confirmation appears

+**Positive/negative:** Positive

+**Test steps:**

+1. Type “Hongkong CURA Healthcare Center” in the Facility field
+2. Choose "Medicare" as Program
+3. Type "18/12/2024" in the Date field
+4. Type "Digestion problems" in the Comment field
+5. Click on "Make appointment" button

+**Test data:** “Hongkong CURA Healthcare Center”, "Medicare", "18/12/2024", "Digestion problems"

+**Expected result:** Successfull appointment, an appointment confirmation page appears with a confirmation message ("Please be informed that your appointment has been booked as following:").
+Data on the confirmation page is identic with the data introduced when making the appointment.

+**Actual result:** Successfull appointment, an appointment confirmation page appears with a confirmation message ("Please be informed that your appointment has been booked as following:").
+Data on the confirmation page is identic with the data introduced when making the appointment.

+**Test case ID:** @my-appointment-03

+**Test case description:** To test whether making an appointment is possible by filling in all the fields and see if appointment confirmation appears

+**Positive/negative:** Positive

+**Test steps:**

+1. Type “Seoul CURA Healthcare Center” in the Facility field
+2. Choose "None" as Program
+3. Type "18/12/2024" in the Date field
+4. Type "Digestion problems" in the Comment field
+5. Click on "Make appointment" button

+**Test data:** “Seoul CURA Healthcare Center”, "None", "18/12/2024", "Digestion problems"

+**Expected result:** Successfull appointment, an appointment confirmation page appears with a confirmation message ("Please be informed that your appointment has been booked as following:").
+Data on the confirmation page is identic with the data introduced when making the appointment.

+**Actual result:** Successfull appointment, an appointment confirmation page appears with a confirmation message ("Please be informed that your appointment has been booked as following:").
+Data on the confirmation page is identic with the data introduced when making the appointment.

+**Test case ID:** @my-appointment-04

+**Test case description:** To test whether making an appointment is possible by filling in all the fields, except the "Comment" field and see if appointment confirmation appears

+**Positive/negative:** Positive

+**Test steps:**

+1. Type “Seoul CURA Healthcare Center” in the Facility field
+2. Choose "None" as Program
+3. Type "18/12/2024" in the Date field
+5. Click on "Make appointment" button

+**Test data:** “Seoul CURA Healthcare Center”, "None", "18/12/2024"

+**Expected result:** Successfull appointment, an appointment confirmation page appears with a confirmation message ("Please be informed that your appointment has been booked as following:").
+Data on the confirmation page is identic with the data introduced when making the appointment.

+**Actual result:** Successfull appointment, an appointment confirmation page appears with a confirmation message ("Please be informed that your appointment has been booked as following:").
+Data on the confirmation page is identic with the data introduced when making the appointment.

+**Test case ID:** @my-appointment-05

+**Test case description:** To test if an error message appears if we don't introduce a date for our appointment

+**Positive/negative:** Negative

+**Test steps:**

+1. Type “Seoul CURA Healthcare Center” in the Facility field
+2. Choose "None" as Program
+3. Type "Digestion problems" in the Comment field

+**Test data:** “Seoul CURA Healthcare Center”, "None", "Digestion problems"

+**Expected result:** Unsuccessfull appointment, the appointment confirmation page is not appearing

+**Actual result:** Unsuccessfull appointment, the appointment confirmation page is not appearing